yx79/poscoin/README.md

 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-EightCoin-qt: Qt5 GUI for EightCoin
+EighthCoin-qt: Qt5 GUI for EighthCoin

 Build instructions